kenneth-rios/BlackJack.R/README.md

 # BlackJack.R
-An R script that runs a simplified version of Blackjack
+An R script that runs a simplified version of Blackjack using base R